-Did The U.S. Threaten Ecuador Over A Breastfeeding Resolution?
+Trump Administration Denies Threatening Ecuador Over A Breastfeeding Resolution

 The Department of Health and Human Services, which was the lead agency for the U.S. in these negotiations, did not speak directly to the accusation of threats.
 However, a spokesperson did indicate that the U.S. had differences of opinion with other countries about the original text.

 "The issues being debated, were not about whether one supports breastfeeding.
-The United States was fighting to protect women's abilities to make the best choices for the nutrition of their babies," HHS National Spokesperson Caitlin Oakley said in an emailed statement.
+The United States was fighting to protect women's abilities to make the best choices for the nutrition of their babies," HHS national spokesperson Caitlin Oakley said in an emailed statement.

 "Many women are not able to breastfeed for a variety of reasons, these women should not be stigmatized; they should be equally supported with information and access to alternatives for the health of themselves and their babies," Oakley said.